j-drennan/j-drennan/README.md

 # Hi, I'm Jeremy!
-I am currently working on completing a BS in Cybersecurity and Digital Forensics.
+I am currently working on completing a BS in Cybersecurity with a focus in Digital Forensics.
 Additionally I am working on a plethora of projects and self learning ventures enhancing my understanding of various technologies.
 Take a gander!
 Let me know if you would like to discuss any of this.

 ## Resume